DinisCruz/Book_Hacking_Portugal/content/Research/Government.md

  * a global village
  * shared care and respect for each other (and their contributions)
  * wisdom of the crowd

-[This is one of the principal reasons why it is so important that Open Source and Creative Commons are the lingua franca between all players.
-They remove 'closed and proprietary' agendas, they allow the best teams and ideas to win, and they reward good behavior (a good system is one where 'less ethical or benign' actors behave well, even when it is against their natural instincts or values).

-Closeness and lack of sharing are more valuable to the attacker than the defender.
-We have tons of evidence that the more we know about security issues and risk, the better we can protect and mitigate.] [included in Open Source/lingua franca but need to check phrasing]

 ### New currencies for Southern Europe